Word Entries containing the term:

 In a pregnant patient, auscultation can detect fetal heartbeat and blood circulation in the placenta.

-In a colostomy, a passage from the bowel to an opening on the surface of the abdomen is surgically created.
+extending from the bowel to an opening on the surface of the abdomen is surgically created.

 A colostomy is a medical operation in which part of the colon is removed and a hole is made in the stomach through which solid waste can leave the body.

-is used to diagnose and monitor:
+is used to diagnose and to monitor:

-- Obesity or the build up of fluid in the abdomen, often caused by liver failure or heart failure.
+- Obesity, or the build up of fluid in the abdomen, often caused by liver failure or heart failure.

 - Buildup of intestinal gas, usually caused by the blockage or an obstruction in the intestines.

-There are various hernias, as an "inguinal hernia", "umbilical hernia", or "spigelian hernia", in which an anatomical part; such as, a section of the intestine that protrudes through an opening, tear, or weakness in the abdominal wall musculature (a system or an arrangement of muscles in a body or a body part).
+There are various hernias, as an "inguinal hernia", "umbilical hernia", or "spigelian hernia", in which an anatomical part, such as a section of the intestine, protrudes through an opening, tear, or weakness in the abdominal wall musculature which is a system or an arrangement of muscles in a body or a body part.